sjones6/sipp-docs/docs/overview/typescript.md

 ## JSX

-> Contrary to popular opinion, React popularized JSX but JSX is not bound to React.
+> Contrary to popular opinion, React popularized JSX but you can use JSX outside of React.

 Sipp templates are composed using JSX, which is compiled natively using the TypeScript compiler's built-in ability to handle JSX.

 This means that your templates are compiled into JS functions at build time!

-Your views are also completely TypeSafe, and you are able to strongly type the relationship between your controllers and views.
+Your views are also completely type-safe, and you are able to strongly type the relationship between your controllers and views.

 ## Reflection